geskill/IntelligeN/bin/build_129_todo.md

 This todo list contains all useful ideas for improvement, not necessarily for the next release.

-Checked items are planed for next release.
+Checked items are planned for next release.

 ###Core